Mountain View, CA

 Home MenuVision Zero

 Vision Zero is an integrated set of policies, plans and programs based on the philosophy that fatal collisions are unacceptable and often preventable.
+Vision Zero aims to counteract what we are seeing on our High Injury Network Map.
+High Injury Network map represents corridors with a high number of fatal and severe injury crashes and/or high rate per mile by segment.

 On December 10, 2019, Mountain View City Council unanimously adopted a Vision Zero Policy to eliminate fatal traffic collisions in Mountain View by 2030.